How to Reduce Stress at Work

 In 2020, 77% of workers in Australia and NZ experienced burnout.

 When it comes to reducing stress, we often hear well-intended but often unhelpful advice such as “Try to reduce your stress” or “Learn to say no!”, which leaves people feeling disempowered.
 According to Mindset and Resilience Expert, Alison Earl, most people have the desire to be responsible for their wellbeing themselves, and it is up to companies and organisations to arm their people with the right tools to be ‘able’ to respond to the stresses and uncertainties of life.

-Amongst her many talents Alison is an author, international speaker, trainer, and is dedicated to solving the most complex problems in behavioural change.
-ThinkTank were fortunate enough to chat to her about the role of stress and how we can reframe our attitude towards it.
+Amongst her many talents, Alison is an author, international speaker, trainer, and is dedicated to solving the most complex problems in behavioural change.
+ThinkTank was fortunate enough to chat to her about the role of stress and how we can reframe our attitude towards it.

 “Stress will kill you…but only if you think it will”

 Alison points out that we are not failing when we have a stress response, it is there to help us and alert us.
 Through research, Alison shows that our beliefs about stress are more dangerous than stress itself and she has come up with the following new approach to stress management.

 - RESPOND: How our bodies react to stress

 - Our bodies respond to stresses the same way for life-threatening situations as a perceived threat, which means we are in a heightened state of awareness when surrounded by modern triggers.
 The key is to move into a challenge-response with a simple mindset intervention.
 Alison recommends priming ourselves for the positive aspects of stress and reframing the way we think of it.
 For example, define your role through the way you help others.

 - We need to become state shifters and find easy ways to regulate our minds.